 There are probably few films featured on this site where romance – the attraction of two people for one another (or given that this is a fantastic site and that one or other parties can sometimes be non-human perhaps we should say two beings for one another) – does not feature.
-These attractions are covered under the themes Romance and Sex.
+These attractions are covered under the themes Romance in Fantastic Cinema and Sex in Fantastic Cinema.
 Not all films featuring a romantic element however are Romantic Comedies.

 The Romantic Comedy as a genre began in the 1930s and has proven a reliable box-office staple since then.
 Indeed, almost any contemporary actress who gains a A-list name finds that these films can become the bread and butter of her career and/or becomes typecast in such roles – see the likes of Julia Roberts, Drew Barrymore, Jennifer Aniston, Meg Ryan and Jennifer Lopez to name but the most prominent.